 It’s well timed and well-dosed pressure that will ‘teach’ a horse something – from the outside in.

 But it’s our release that allows our horse to really understand and ‘learn’ the new exercise, behavior, movement – from the inside out.

 Plus, when we combine our release, with a reward and a moment of relaxation, well that’s the most powerful reinforcement triad – RRR – you can imagine.

-Now those tips about release, reward, relax are just a few tips on how to prevent and eliminate nippy and pushy behavior.
+The one tip about refining our timing and dosing is just one tip on how to prevent and eliminate nippy and pushy behavior.

-But in the Mastery Entry Course you’ll find 14 transformation tips on how to turn things around and change things for the better:
+In the Mastery Entry Course you’ll find 14 transformation tips on how to turn things around and create long-lasting change: